matomo-org/developer-documentation/docs/tracking-api.md

 * Ecommerce info

+    Use the following values to record a cart and/or an ecommerce order.
+You must also set `&idgoal=0` in the request.

     * `ec_id` &mdash; The unique string identifier for the ecommerce order
+    * `revenue` &mdash; The grand total for the ecommerce order
     * `ec_st` &mdash; The sub total of the order (excludes shipping)
     * `ec_tx` &mdash; Tax Amount of the order
     * `ec_sh` &mdash; Shipping cost of the Order